Frequently Asked Questions

 Filing a petition shows that you have the intent to hire the employee upon the approval of the petition.

-- By sponsoring a candidate for an H1-B visa, the involved hiring department at Pace promises the USCIS that it will pay the employee the prevailing wage stated in its petition and, if Pace decides to let the employee go prior to the expiration of the H-1B petition time (a maximum of three years initially, with the possibility of an extension for another three years), then the hiring department at Pace is responsible for the employee’s transportation back to his home country.
-If the employee continues to work for Pace and is not prematurely let go, Pace has no obligation to the employee that is any different from any other employee in the absence of an employment contract, except, to continue to pay the prevailing wage specified in the petition, or more.
+- By sponsoring a candidate for an H-1B visa, the involved hiring department at Pace promises the USCIS that it will pay the employee the prevailing wage stated in its petition and, if Pace decides to let the employee go prior to the expiration of the H-1B petition time (a maximum of three years initially, with the possibility of an extension for another three years), then the hiring department at Pace is responsible for the employee’s transportation back to his home country.
+If the employee continues to work for Pace and is not prematurely let go, Pace has no obligation to the employee that is any different from any other employee in the absence of an employment contract, except, to continue to pay at least the prevailing wage specified in the petition.

-- By sponsoring a candidate for permanent resident status, the employer provides the employee with a “place in line” to immigrate to the United States and become eligible to do so permanently.
+- By sponsoring a candidate for permanent resident status, the employer provides the employee with a “place in line” to immigrate to the United States permanently.

 - LCA – Labor Condition Application